 Olly Bennett, Manager at Duchy Timber, said: “Duchy Timber has built a name for itself in Cornwall as a manufacturer of very sturdy, high quality timber products.
 Everything we produce is made to last.
 The arrival of the machine means we can significantly increase production to meet the growing UK-wide demand for better quality fencing.”

-Founded in 1958, Duchy Timber uses FSC certified wood sourced from within 60 miles of its sawmill in Lostwithiel and plants three trees for every tree used to ensure its sustainability.
+Founded in 1958, Duchy Timber uses FSC® certified wood sourced from within 60 miles of its sawmill in Lostwithiel from responsibly managed forests (FSC® C020012).
 It offers a range of garden furniture, accessories, fencing, decking, gates and flooring from its sawmill outlet in Lostwithiel.
 It will be launching its first online store soon to supply across the UK.